-One of the main reasons was Henry Cheng, who had recently assumed command of the family business, New World Group, one of the largest property developers in China.
+One of the main reasons was Henry Cheng, who had recently assumed command of the family business, New World Group,

+Tapp stressed to students that their relationship with the School was only just the beginning at graduation. one of the largest property developers in China.
 Cheng had taken both his HBA and MBA at Ivey, and in 1972 was one of the first Asian students to graduate from the School.
 Larry Wynant was in the same MBA class.
 Did Wynant know him well?
 "I remembered Henry, but he was a quiet Chinese kid and nobody knew he came from such an illustrious family because back then we didn't have the staff to keep track of who's who."